plepe/overpass-layer/README.md

   * title: the title of the feature popup and the object in the list.
   * body: the body of the feature popup.
   * description: a short description shown in the list.
-  * marker: an icon definition for L.icon (if boolean true or iconSign defined use standard map marker)
-    * url: url of an icon.
-    * size: either [ x, y ] or "x,y".
-    * anchor: either [ x, y ] or "x,y".
-    * popupAnchor: either [ x, y ] or "x,y".
   * markerSymbol: a HTML string which will be shown as marker.
-The first dom node may contain an 'anchorX' and 'anchorY' property to override the default marker.anchor property.
+The first dom node may contain 'width', 'height' (iconSize), 'anchorX', 'anchorY' (iconAnchor), 'signAnchorX', 'signAnchorY' (anchor for markerSign) properties to override the default marker.anchor property.
   * markerSign: a HTML string which will be shown within the icon.
   * listMarkerSign: a HTML string which will be shown within the icon in the list (default: value of 'markerSign').
   * priority: a numeric value by which the elements in the list will be sorted (lower values first)